RyuZhihao123/CHITreeProject/README.md

 {type: "leaf", leaf_id: 1, pos: [-0.030, 0.686, -0.012], orientation: [-0.576, -0.749, -0.325], size_scale: 0.042160},
 ```

+- The first row with **``type="treenode"``** summarizes the overall information of this tree sample, such as, its species and the number of tree nodes, etc.

-Here, each row with **``type="treenode"``** represents one single tree node, recording its necessary attributes such as: *coordinate* and *edge connections*.
+- Each row with **``type="treenode"``** represents one single tree node, recording its necessary attributes such as: *coordinate* and *edge connections*.

     - ``node_id``: The index of this node.
 It starts from 0.
     - ``pos``: The global 3D position of this node.
 In our dataset, the height of all the trees are normalized to 1.0 in advance.
     - ``parent_id``: The index of the parent tree node of the current node.
     - ``children_ids``: The index of all the children nodes of the current node.
 It's an array since one tree node may have multiple children nodes.
     - ``radius``: The branch radius at this node.
     - ``branch_id``: The index of the long branch that this node belongs to. (not used in this project.)

-The data file also additionally contains the information on leaves.
+- The data file also additionally contains the information on leaves.
 The rows with **``type="leaf"``** are all the leaves of this tree, recording its orientation and other attributes.
 Note that, our proposed TGP-Net doesn't use these leaf information in practice.
 But you can freely use them in your own project if needed. ^_^